 You can go all out and get a tougher hard shell jacket but in truth, that isn’t necessary for most.
 The ‘good news’ I refer to is that, in terms of waterproof protection, rain shells are probably the most accessible in terms of price and you can get a reasonable one from anywhere between $50.00 at the lower end to $300.00 at the higher end.

 As always, you need to be clear on your needs for your rain jacket.
 In some cases, maybe a more expensive hard shell is the right option.
 To learn more about what to be thinking about when buying a rain jacket, check out the post on how to buy a waterproof hiking jacket.

-Note, that any mention of prices listed here are only retail guide prices.
+Note, that any mention of prices referenced here are only range guide prices.
 Prices chop and change all the time and so these are only meant to give you a ballpark idea of the actual cost.
-Please also note that there are coupons on the side bar here, so if you see anything you like, be sure to check them out to see if you can get any further discount.

-OK, so with that all done and dusted, let’s get moving and take a closer look at some more top men’s Rain Shell Jackets.
+OK, with that done and dusted, let’s continue on and take a look at some more of the best hiking rain jackets for men.

 Columbia Watertight II Rain Jacket for Men Features Summary:

 - Fabric: 100% Nylon 2 layer Full Dull plain weave